Pediatric Rheumatology Fellowship

 - Have passed the USMLE examination and be eligible for an ECFMG-sponsored visa

-Foreign medical graduates must provide original documentation of education and licensure upon acceptance into the program.
+Foreign medical graduates must provide original documentation of education and licensure upon acceptance into the Fellowship Program.